camroga/camroga.github.io/index.md

   <code>Medellín/Colombia - Montevideo/Uruguay</code></p>

 > <code>Flutter developer - Internal project</code><br>
 A mobile application that provides a channel to communicate employees with human resources.
-It has four functionalities: publishing activities, sharing kudos, conducting surveys, and a module for complaints, suggestions, and claims .
-(Flutter, Dart, Room, and
+It has four functionalities: publishing activities, sharing kudos, conducting surveys, and a module for complaints, suggestions, and claims.
+(Flutter, Dart, Room, and Firebase).<br>
-Firebase).<br>

 > <code>Senior Android Developer - Oca</code><br>
 A fintech android application that allows seeing movements in real-time, blocks cards and recharges your balance on your phone among others.
 (Android, Kotlin, Gradle, Firebase, Jetpack, Coroutines, Itau Retrofit develop, Junit, Mockito, and Espresso).<br>

 > <code>Senior Android Developer – Internal project</code><br>
 An Android application that allows the inspector role to access a set of questions after validating that the person is in the place where a lot of cars are located.
 These questions are of a single answer or multiple answers.
-In addition to this, in some cases, the user mu st take photos that are part of the evidence.
+In addition to this, in some cases, the user must take photos that are part of the evidence.
 (Android, Kotlin, Gradle, Camera 2, Camera X as an upgrade, Location, Jetpack , and Dagger, Coroutines, Retrofit, Room, Junit, Mockito, and Espresso).<br>

 > <code>Senior Backend Developer - Uruguayan government</code><br>
 The ACCE project provides access to information on purchases and contracts of the government.
 (Java, Postgres, JSON schema, Velocity, Jersey, Swagger, and Maven).<br>

 > <code>Android developer - Coca-Cola FEMSA</code><br>
-An Android application whose objective is to provide a tool to create motivation strategies such as campaigns and training wh ich are obtained through this.
+An Android application whose objective is to provide a tool to create motivation strategies such as campaigns and training which are obtained through this.
 (Android, Firebase, Java, SQLite, Volley).<br>

 <p> <strong>Paypont Company</strong> <code>December 2018 – March 2020 </code> <br>
   Freelance Developer <code>Brisbane/Australia</code></p>

 > <code>Freelance Fullstack Developer - Admin portal</code><br>
-It is a web application that allows customers to configure the laundry machines, admin clients, manage customer loyalty, et c.
-(Kotlin, CSS, Html, Freemarker, Spring framework and SQL server).<br>
+It is a web application that allows customers to configure the laundry machines, admin clients, manage customer loyalty, etc. (Kotlin, CSS, Html, Freemarker, Spring framework and SQL server).<br>

 <p> <strong>Company Ceiba Software House</strong> <code>Medellín/Colombia January 2015 – February 2017</code> <br>
   Developer <code>Medellín/Colombia</code></p>

 > <code>Developer architect - ARUS</code><br>
 It is a website, which provides all individuals and companies to liquidate and pay their contributions to the system of social protection.
 (AngularJS, Bootstrap, Bower, CSS, HTML, Java, JSF, RESTful Web Services, Oracle ).<br>

 > <code>Developer architect - Konfirma</code><br>
 It is a website that provides supplier management and risk verification services to s upport decision-making.
 (AngularJS, Bower, Bootstrap, CSS, Html, Gradle, Grunt, Java, MongoDB, RESTful Web Services, Yeoman with continuous deployment in Amazon).<br>

 <p> <strong>Indra Company</strong> <code>Pereira/Colombia July 2013 - December 2014</code> <br>
   Developer <code>Pereira/Colombia</code></p>